decharris1121/Cybersecurity-Bootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly Available, in addition to restricting Traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting Traffic to the network.

-_TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_-A:  Availability, Web Traffic/Security.
+Load balancers protect the your Network's availability and Web Traffic/Secuirity.
+By using the Jumpbox Virtual machine we are capable of automation of the Network seccurity, by separating the vulnerable Virtual Machines(VMs) with Network Segmentation we will use Access Control to restrict the Network traffic that accesses these VMs.

-           B: Automation, Security, Network Segmentation, Access Control Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+Integrating an ELK server also allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+We will install beats on this server to monitor system logs and record data from pentesting we will do on these VMs.
-- _TODO: What does Filebeat watch for?_Changes in the System Logs
+Filebeat watches for changes in the System Logs.
-- _TODO: What does Metricbeat record?_Metricbeat is used to record system performance logs
+Metricbeat is used to record system performance logs.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|